aaryatopiwala/cse15l-lab-reports/lab-report-2-week-3.md

 ![Image](Images/lab22.PNG)

 Next we can show that the "home page" works by displaying our current list after adding `"apple"` and `"banana"`.
+Once again, we don't need a `/` after 4000 to reach this page.
+Without a path, it is redirected to this automatically.

 ![Image](Images/lab23.PNG)